ciren/cilib/docs/basics/step.md

 Taking all these factors into account we create a new data structure that extends or build on the foundation of `RVar`.
 The new structure is simply referred to as `Step`.
 `Step` represents a function from the current algorithm environment to a value within `RVar`.
-The environment is a set of values (namely the `Opt`imization scheme and the optimization `Eval`uation function) that remain fixed for the duration of the algorithm execution, or at least for a single atomic algorithm iteration.
+The environment is a set of values (namely the `Opt`imization scheme and the optimization `Eval`uation function) that remain fixed throughout the algorithm execution, or at least for a single atomic algorithm iteration.